 - Add freshly smoked peppers directly to the adobo sauce.
 Simmer for another 10 minutes.
 Let cool completely and store in an airtight container in the refrigerator.

-- You can substitute ancho chile powder for regular chile powder, but if you have chipotle chile powder, I prefer using it in the adobo sauce).
+- You can substitute ancho chile powder for regular chile powder.

 - If available use Mexican piloncillo.
 The sugar is found at most Mexican markets or in the Mexican aside of most markets and is formed into a cone shape.
 Break off and use 2 tablespoons.